WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_10.md

 Each had four faces, and each four wings, and underneath their wings the likeness of human hands.

 ###### 22
 And as for the likeness of their faces, they were the same faces whose appearance I had seen by the Chebar canal.
-Each one of them went straight forward. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Each one of them went straight forward.

 ***